Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Proposed Framework: Gen-DFL

 Unlike traditional RO, which requires a pre-defined uncertainty set $\mathcal{U}(x)$ -- often leading to overly conservative or restrictive formulations -- our approach treats uncertainty as a learnable distribution.
 Specifically, we model $p_\theta(c|x)$ using a generative model parameterized by $\theta$, allowing it to adaptively capture risk-sensitive regions based on empirical data.
 This approach provides a more nuanced and adaptive approach to uncertainty modeling, ensuring that decisions are informed by the full distribution of possible outcomes rather than rigid, pre-specified constraints.

-We emphasize that the proposed \texttt{Gen-DFL} framework is \emph{model-agnostic} and does not rely on a specific generative modeling choice.
-In this work, we adopt conditional normalizing flows (CNFs)~\cite{winkler2019learning} to model the conditional distribution $p(c|x)$ due to their flexibility.
-CNFs transform a simple base distribution $p_Z(z)$ (e.g., Gaussian) into a complex target distribution via an invertible mapping $g_\theta : \mathcal{C} \rightarrow \mathcal{Z}$, where $\mathcal{C}, \mathcal{Z}$ are the supports of the resulting distribution and the base distribution.
-This enables the representation of arbitrarily complex distributions.
-This transformation follows the change-of-variables formula \cite{tabak2013family, papamakarios2021normalizing}:

-This expressiveness enables our model to generate samples that accurately capture both typical and high-risk scenarios, improving robustness in decision-making under CVaR.
+We emphasize that the proposed \texttt{Gen-DFL} framework is model-agnostic and does not rely on a specific generative modeling choice.
+In this work, we adopt conditional normalizing flows (CNFs)~\cite{winkler2019learning} to model the conditional distribution $p(c|x)$ due to their flexibility and tractable likelihood evaluation.
+CNFs transform a simple base distribution $p_Z(z)$ (\eg, Gaussian) into a complex target distribution via an invertible mapping $g_\theta : \mathcal{C} \rightarrow \mathcal{Z}$, where $\mathcal{C}, \mathcal{Z}$ are the supports of the resulting distribution and the base distribution.
+This enables the representation of arbitrarily complex, high-dimensional distributions.
+This transformation follows the change-of-variables formula \cite{tabak2013family, papamakarios2021normalizing}: $ p_\theta(c|x) = p_Z(g_\theta(c; x)) \left|\frac{\det \partial g_\theta(c; x)}{ \partial c}\right|. $ This expressiveness enables our model to generate samples that capture both typical and high-risk scenarios, improving robustness in decision-making under CVaR.